Written by

 Solution 2: Use a backslash to avoid spaces

 If there are any spaces in the directory, the cd command line in Unix Shell is going to divide them into two or more arguments.
-Therefore, a backslash comes here to escape the spaces, which makes the command shell treat the spaces as a literal space characters but not a separator between arguments.
+Therefore, a backslash comes here to escape the spaces, which makes the command shell treat the spaces as a literal space character but not a separator between arguments.

 Step 1: Run Terminal on your machine.